bcritt1/farmshare/readme.md

 If you go through today and decide this command line interface (CLI) is too much for you, Sherlock also has a really neat service called [Open
 OnDemand](https://login.sherlock.stanford.edu/pun/sys/dashboard) where you can work in a graphical user interface (GUI) like RStudio or jupyter notebooks.
-This also has the benefit of being interactive, so instead of, say, outputting visualizations as jpegs in a batch script, you can produce interactive visualizations and iterate mid-script in OpenOndemand.
+This also has the benefit of being interactive, so instead of, say, outputting visualizations as jpegs in a batch script, you can produce interactive visualizations and iterate mid-script in Open OnDemand.
 It is, however, a really new paradigm for HPC, so you'll likely run into a few snafus along the way.

 ## Connecting